FabricMC/fabric-meta/README.md

 ### /v2/versions/yarn/:game_version

-Lists all of the yarn versions for the provided game version
+Lists all of the yarn versions for the provided game version.

 ```json
 [